zievathustra/uu-rdms-ris-pure-sync/04. users/README-users.md

 # **Pure synchronisations: Users**

 By all means, the *users* synchronisation is simple.
-No nested queries, no special data, just a limites set of columns from the Persons table.
+No nested queries, no special data, just a limited set of columns from the Persons table.

 ## Tables